-In the patient-level SAS data sets, why are E-code and diagnosis variables different lengths in the PDD and ED/AS Data Sets?
+In the patient-level SAS data sets, why are external cause and diagnosis variables different lengths in the PDD and ED/AS Data Sets?

 Why is Facility Number a 9-digit variable in OSHPD’s financial and utilization databases and a 6-digit variable in the patient-level PDD and ED/AS databases?